Bahu District

-Bahu District (Persian:باهو), also known as Bahu Kalat district, is a district located at Chabahar County in the southeast of Iran, in Sistan va Baluchistan province.
+Bahu District (Persian:باهو), also known as Bahu Kalat district, is a district located in Chabahar County in the southeast of Iran, in Sistan va Baluchistan province.

-Bahu district includes a large area on the eastern side of Bahu Kalat river, between the Iran-Pakistan border to the east, Gwadar Bay to the south and Pishin District to the north.
-Bahu Kalat is the largest village and centre of Bahu.
+Bahu district includes a large area on the eastern side of the Bahu Kalat river, between the Iran-Pakistan border to the east, Gwatar Bay to the southeast and Pishin District to the north.
+Bahu Kalat is the largest village and the centre of Bahu.

 Historical features

 Bahu had a long history and was a stronghold of sardars in south Baluchistan.
 Nowadays some aspects of this history can be seen in the form of burnt villages, castles, mosques and wheat storages, but as a result of remoteness and lack of government interests no research has been developed to specify its archaeological characteristics.

 Dambkou site in Balure-Machi village is one of the most researched ancient archaeological feature of Bahu.
 This site was first surveyed by major E. Mockler who published his research in 1877 (Mockler 1877:126).
 About 55 years later, on the basis of his information, Aurel Stein visited the site during his journey to Baluchistan in 1932 and proceeded to make a more detailed and systematic survey.
 Amongst the numerous graves, he excavated 42 of them, finding many artifacts.